PostHog/schema-enforcer-plugin/README.md

 ![PostHog Schema Enforcer Plugin mascot](./police-hog.png)
 # PostHog Schema Enforcer Plugin (WIP)

+> [!WARNING]
+> This plugin has been deprecated.
+[We are currently working on a native solution.](https://posthog.com/docs/cdp/filter-out).

 ## Objective

 This plugin allows users to specify schemas for events ingested so that they can prevent the ingestion of events that don't match a specified schema.